Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Introduction

 In Section~\ref{sec:cusps} we completely describe the $0$- and $1$-cusps of $F_S$ together with the incidence relations between them.
 In particular, the $0$-cusps of $F_S$ are described by three kinds of ``mirror moves'' on the nodes of \fign, making it into a directed graph in which every vertex has in- and out-degrees equal to $0$, $1$, $2$, or $3$.

-In Section~\ref{sec:kulikov+ias} we recall the language of integral affine spheres.
-It is well known that the dual graph of a Type III surface $X_0=\cup V_i$, the central fiber of a maximal monodromy Kulikov degeneration, is a triangulation of $S^2$.
-In simple terms, an integral affine sphere $B$ gives an easy and economical description for $X_0$.
-The singularities of the integral affine structure describe the nontoric components $V_i$.
-The same language also describes a Lagrangian torus fibration $\mu\colon \hX\to B$ on a mirror K3 surface with a symplectic form, e.g. given by a nef line bundle on~$\hX$.
+In Section~\ref{sec:kulikov+ias} we discuss the theory of integral-affine spheres ($\ias$) in relation to Kulikov models.
+It is well known that the dual graph $\Gamma(X_0)$ of a Type III Kulikov central fiber $X_0=\cup V_i$ is a triangulation of $S^2$.
+In simple terms, the integral affine sphere $B=\Gamma(X_0)$ is an economical description for $X_0$.
+The singularities of the $\ias$ describe the nontoric components $V_i$.
+The same integral-affine structures describe a Lagrangian torus fibration $\mu\colon \hX\to B$ on a mirror K3 surface $\hX$ with a symplectic form, e.g. given by an ample line bundle.

 In Section~\ref{sec:mirror-with-involution} we study this mirror correspondence specifically for K3 surfaces with a nonsymplectic involution.
-The key is a special degeneration of $\hX$ into two copies of the surface $\hY=\hX/\hiota$, the quotient of $\hX$ by the mirror involution.
-This applies to all the cases except for the Enriques case, where the answer is even more interesting: $\hY$ is the quotient surface from the Halphen case, and the gluing is with a $2$-torsion twist.
-This produces an $\ias$ of a particularly nice and easy kind: $B=P\cup P\uopp$, the union of two isomorphic ``hemispheres'', the Symington polytopes for $\hY$ glued along a circular equator.
-We also prove that the mirror correspondence exchanges the $(\pm1)$-eigenspaces on the lattices $H^2(X,\bZ)$, $H^2(\hX,\bZ)$ modulo the vanishing cycle, resp. the fiber class of the Lagrangian torus fibration.
+To understand the K\"ahler geometry of $X$, encoded by the divisor $R$, we must understand the complex geometry of $\hX$.
+The key is a special degeneration of $\hX$ into two copies $\hX_0 = \hY\cup \hY$ of the surface $\hY=\hX/\hiota$, the quotient of $\hX$ by the mirror involution.
+This applies to all the cases except for the Enriques case, where the answer is even more interesting: $\hY$ is an Halphen pencil, and the gluing is by a $2$-torsion twist on the multiple fiber.

+The resulting $\ias$ is of a particularly simple kind: $B=P\cup P\uopp$, the union of two isomorphic ``hemispheres'', Symington polytopes for $\hY$ glued along a circular equator representing an anticanonical boundary of $\hY$.
+We prove that the mirror correspondence exchanges the $(\pm1)$-eigenspaces on the lattices $H^2(X,\bZ)$, $H^2(\hX,\bZ)$ modulo the vanishing cycle, resp. the fiber class of the Lagrangian torus fibration.

-In Section~\ref{sec:kulikov-models-all}, for each lattice $\oT$ appearing at a $0$-cusp of $F_S$, and each monodromy invariant $\lambda\in\oT$, possibly after replacing $\lambda$ by a multiple, we explicitly describe the family of Kulikov surfaces together with an involution realizing $\lambda$.
+In Section~\ref{sec:kulikov-models-all}, for each lattice $\oT$ appearing at a $0$-cusp of $F_S$, and each monodromy invariant $\lambda\in\oT$ encoding the Picard-Lefschetz transform of a one-parameter degeneration, we construct explicitly the families of Kulikov surfaces with involution that appear, up to taking some multiple of $\lambda$.